websanco/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/creating-and-managing-search-blueprints.md

-# Creating and Managing Blueprints
+# Creating and Managing Search Blueprints

 [Search Blueprints](./understanding-search-blueprints.md) are created, updated, and deleted using an administrative application in the Global Menu.
 Open the Global menu's Applications section and find the Search Experiences category.